This information describes some things you can do to help you cope with the loss of your child.

 Some parents feel numb or as if they’re in a dream.
 Some can’t sleep while others sleep all the time.
-You may feel overwhelmed with sadness, emptiness, and a feeling that your child’s death just cannot be real.
-Some days you may have more energy than others.
-Having more than 1 of these feelings at a time is normal.
+You may feel overwhelmed with sadness, emptiness, and a feeling that your child’s death just can’t be real.
+Having more than one of these feelings at a time is normal.

 Each person grieves in their own way and at their own pace.
 Mourning can feel like it takes up every minute of each day, making it hard to be present in the moment.
 Thinking about going back to your daily routine may feel like you’re losing your connection with your child.
-Remember that there is no set schedule for what you’re going through and no right or wrong way to grieve.
+Remember that there is no set schedule for what you’re going through.

 There will be milestones, like birthdays and holidays, that remind you of your loss.
 Important events in the lives of other children you know may have you thinking about your own child and the experiences you expected to share with them.
 Anniversaries such as these can be especially painful, but they may also serve as opportunities to reconnect with traditions and rituals that were important to your child and family.Back to top

 Approaching the Days to Come